 Learning Korean is a fantastic journey full of hardship and joy.
 If you are considering learning Korean but haven’t started wondering if Korean is hard to learn, then read on to get the motivation as we may prove it wrong!

-It’s true, the Korean language looks really different from English, especially compared to other European languages like French and Spanish.
-However, as a polyglot, I can reliably inform you that learning a language resembles solving a jigsaw puzzle — If French is a 1,000-piece puzzle, then Korean is at most 1,100 pieces (not 2,000 as people think).
+From my personal experience, learning a language resembles solving a jigsaw puzzle — If French is a 1,000-piece puzzle, Korean is at most 1,100 pieces (not 2,000 as people think).
 So, does the extra hundred really matter?

 How long does it take to learn Korean?